 The site was monitored one to three times per week by one to six people for one to four hours.
-Each visit was supervised by at least one senior monitor with extensive experience with nesting least terns, snowy plovers, and their young.
+Each visit was supervised by at least one senior monitor with extensive experience in monitoring and managing nesting least terns, snowy plovers, and their young.
 Weekly monitoring for snowy plovers was conducted at D Street Fill beginning in early March.
 The site was monitored for terns and plovers for approximately two hours each visit from 15 through 30 April.
 During the peak season of May through July, monitoring time was increased to four hours per visit to accommodate nest location, marking, and chick banding and recapture.
 The time of day of the site visits varied, but efforts were made to conduct censuses during the cooler hours of the day (before 1300 or after 1600) to avoid causing heat stress to chicks.
 Monitoring was rescheduled in cases of precipitation or high winds.
-Due to the continued presence of terns, monitoring continued twice per week to early August until the terns departed.
+Monitoring continued twice per week to early August until the terns departed.
 Monitoring was discontinued when no least terns had been observed for three consecutive visits.
-The final monitoring visit for 2017 was on 29 August for D Street Fill.
+The final monitoring visit for 2018 was on 14 August at D Street Fill.